pastequo/podtato-head/delivery/kustomize/README.md

 Now, apply the rendered base: `kustomize build ./delivery/kustomize/base | kubectl apply -f -`.

+**WARNING** : Kutomize is included in the default kubectl binary under the `-k` option.
-Alternatively, you can apply a kustomization with `kubectl apply -k ./delivery/kustomize/base`
+So, in theory, you could also apply a kustomization with kubectl like this :
+`kubectl apply -k ./delivery/kustomize/base`
+_BUT_ it often leads to errors since the embedded version is not following kustomize official releases.
+So please prefer the standalone `kustomize` CLI which is safer than the embedded `-k` one.

 ### Deliver an overlay